 Considering that baby Henry was born on 13 October 1851, on the water, either on the River Rhine, the North Sea, or the Atlantic Ocean (maybe Barbara was in labor for a very long time), and the ship arrived in New York City on 17 November 1851, I don’t see how the American Eagle could have been anything other than a steamship.

 The image below is of the first full power American transatlantic steamship, built in 1847, and named the SS Washington (18).
-Although this was not the ship on which the HAAS family traveled, it would be similar.
+Although this was not the ship on which the HAAS family traveled, she would be similar.

 The evidence, when taken collectively, seems to point toward the birth of baby Henry occurring on the River Rhine while they were still in Württemberg (19).
 It would seem that a ship’s captain would have to record a birth in some sort of register; however, if the American Eagle embarked from London, there would have been another ship (or steamboat) that would have taken the family from their home.
 That is a record that would be in some archives somewhere in Germany, or that would not exist at all.
 Then there is the question as to why he is not listed on the American Eagle passenger list.
 I’m sure it’s a logical, perhaps legal, reason, but I don’t know it at this time.